CyberRoute/bruter/README.md

    Usage of /tmp/go-build2863756334/b001/exe/main:
   -address string
-    	IP address to bind the web ui server to. (default "127.0.0.1") -domain string
+    	IP address to bind the web ui server to. (default "127.0.0.1") -dictionary string
+    	File to use for enumeration. (default "db/apache-list") -domain string
     	domain to scan
   -shodan string